smangul1/Metagenomics-review/README.md

 - Assembly - is NP hard (cite) due to horizontal gene transfer.
 Make a minimum example which is not solvabable.
 - Read binning, eaither on assembled contihgs or on the read.
 Each  bin ideally should correponds to strans/genome.
 Like clustering

+- Better than mapping, it can detect binds corresponding to novel organims.
+-